 Language geeks can also make great use of this list of romantic Spanish songs.
 Listening to local music is one of the best ways to learn Spanish – you can put on headphones and go on with your daily routine, while those catchy phrases are being imprinted in your memory.

 You know from my story that I have a very special relationship with Spain, which started with traveling and learning a language and evolved into meeting my Spanish husband and being an expat in Spain for 10 years.
 So, you can imagine there have been quite a few local tunes I came across over the last decade.
+Don’t miss my lists of Vintage Spanish Records and Popular Christmas songs in Spain.

 More about Romantic Spanish Songs